SocialScienceDataLab/advances-in-r/README.md

 * learn about metaprogramming
 * be able to identify performance bottlenecks and convert slow R functions to fast C++ equivalents
 * get better at reading other's R code
+* learn to improve your data processing workflow with new and popular convenience packages, such as magrittr, dplyr, and tidyr

 **Event**